Reminiscences of June, a Traveling Grandmother

 On a Tuesday, June visited the Vatican Museums and the Sistine Chapel.
 Wednesday found June at the Borghese Gallery and Villa Giulia Etruscan Museum.
 June also attended a Wednesday evening Concert of "I Solisti Aquilani" at the Basilica of Santa Sabina.

-One of the highlights of June's trip to Rome was an audience with Pope Paul VI that resulted in a handshake with the Pope at the end of the audience.
-Although we were not Catholic, a special audience was granted to the Academy Conference members.
-June's visit to the Vatican and meeting and shaking hands with Pope Paul VI made some of her Catholic friends just a little envious, particularly her best friend and former next door neighbor Jean Fruzyna.
+One of the highlights of June and Stan's 's trip to Rome was an audience with Pope Paul VI that resulted in a handshake with the Pope at the end of the audience.
+Although June and Stan were not Catholic, a special audience was granted to the Academy Conference members.
+June's visit to the Vatican and meeting and shaking hands with Pope Paul VI made some of her Catholic friends just a little envious...particularly her best friend and former next door neighbor Jean Fruzyna.

 (Photo below - June entering Vatican Bronze doors for audience with Pope Paul VI.)